matthewpblog/matthewpblog.github.com/posts/2015-03-31-using-steal-npm-lib.md

     });

 Then by simply running `grunt steal-export` will produce `dist/cjs`, `dist/amd`, and `dist/global` folders containing code that will run in RequireJS, Browserify, and as a browser global.
 Read [the full guide](http://stealjs.com/docs/StealJS.project-exporting.html) on setting up an export for your project for more.

+See [bit-tabs](https://github.com/bitovi-components/bit-tabs) for a full example of this directory structure in action.